dieter-medium/microfrontends/README.md

 Both projects contain a `.env.template` that can be copied and modified to create your own `.env` file with the necessary environment variables.

+### 3. Spring Boot Devcontainer

+This project demonstrates the use of Devcontainers to set up an optimal development environment for Spring Boot applications.

+- **Location**: `spring-boot-devcontainer`

+#### Prerequisites

+- **IntelliJ Ultimate**: This project is designed to work with **IntelliJ Ultimate** for an optimized development setup.

+#### How to Use

+1. Open the project in IntelliJ Ultimate.
+2. Right-click on the [.devcontainer/devcontainer.json](.devcontainer%2Fdevcontainer.json) folder and select **"Dev Containers >" "Create Dev Containers and mount sources .."**.
+3. Use the **"TeamaApplication DevContainer"** run configuration to start the app.

+## Environment Variables

+All projects contain a `.env.template` that can be copied and modified to create your own `.env` file with the necessary environment variables.

 ---